This Easy Cheese Sauce is creamy, smooth, and SO simple to make. Goes great with nachos, pretzels, steamed vegetables, fries and MORE!

 That’s on the cheese.
 I like to use EXTRA sharp cheddar when making cheese sauce because I love the flavor.
 Your cheese sauce will ultimately end up tasting like the cheese that you use, because that is exactly what it is.
 If you use milk cheddar cheese, you aren’t going to get a rich, cheesy flavor.
 The dry mustard in this recipe helps to enhance that flavor but don’t overdo it on the mustard.
 Still want more flavor?
 Try adding some hot sauce, jalapeños, or worcestershire sauce.

-YES!
-This recipe for cheese sauce has NO flour in it.
+Gluten free eaters, rest easy, this recipe for cheese sauce has NO flour in it.
 It is completely GF.
 Other recipes I have seen have you toss the cheese in flour but because we use cornstarch in this recipe is is gluten-free.

-In a word?
-No. Try to make as much cheese sauce as you think you will need in one sitting.
+If you’re hoping to reheat this cheese sauce, sorry, you’re barking up the wrong tree.
+It does not reheat well.
+Try to make as much cheese sauce as you think you will need in one sitting.
 Typically when the cheese cools and is re-heated it will turn out gritty.
 You can try heating it again over the stove over very low heat but we have never had success doing this without it getting grainy.

 - In a large bowl, toss shredded cheese and cornstarch, shaking off any excess cornstarch (hand-shredded cheese works best, try to avoid pre-packaged shredded cheeses).

 - Place cheese in a medium-sized sauce pan.

 - Add HALF of the evaporated milk and 1 tsp of dry mustard.

 - Heat over low heat, stirring CONSTANTLY until cheese melts, adding more evaporated milk when needed to reach desired consistency (we usually end up using all of the evaporated milk).